jzemeocala/Alesis-Archive-Project/README.md

 Many were made...
 Few still exist...
 Even fewer have creators that you can still contact

-Each one had a different layout and slightly different capabilities but for the most part they all allowed for true LIVE control of the instrument via a computer....
-Even now, with multiple programs archived/patched/cracked; I still have bareley wrapped my mind aroung
+Each one had a different layout and slightly different capabilities but for the most part they all allowed for true LIVE control of the instrument via a computer (Including live editing of: Programs, Mixes, Effects, Params, etc...)
-10% of what these things can do.
+....
+Even now, with multiple programs archived/patched/cracked; I still have bareley wrapped my mind aroung 10% of what these things can do.